 2 3/8 inches tall 1 inch round

 Bromoseltzer was a powder that was to be mixed with water before ingestion.
-It claimed to fight a headache in three ways.
-It contained acetanilide to ease the pain, bicarbonate to relieve excess stomach acidity and sodium bromide to calm jumpy nerves.
+It claimed to fight a headache in three ways; containing acetanilide to ease the pain, bicarbonate to relieve excess stomach acidity and sodium bromide to calm jumpy nerves.

-Two of these substances have been taken off the market, Sodium bromide was removed in the 1970 when they were classified as a tranquilizer, acetanilide was withdrawn from the pharmaceutical market in 1983 due to unacceptable levels of interstitial nephritis (kidney inflammation) and rise of tumorigenicity (carcinogenic).
-It is also of note that acetanilide could cause methemoglobinemia, a condition in which hemoglobin lose the ability to bind oxygen, sufferers of this condition develop a blue tinge.
+Sodium bromide was removed from the formulation in the 1970’s when it was classified as a tranquilizer, acetanilide was withdrawn from the pharmaceutical market in 1983 due to “unacceptable levels of interstitial nephritis (kidney inflammation) and rise of tumorigenicity (carcinogenic)”.
+It is also of note that high levels of exposure to acetanilide could cause methemoglobinemia, a condition in which hemoglobin loses the ability to bind oxygen, sufferers thereof could develop a blue tint.